Public Records & Services in Ontario

 Arrest Records

-The Malheur County Sheriff's Office maintains arrest records for individuals taken into custody throughout Malheur County.
+The Malheur County Sheriff's Office maintains arrest records For people taken into custody throughout Malheur County.
 These documents detail the circumstances surrounding each arrest, including specific charges filed, the arresting officer's identity, and the arrest date.
 Residents and attorneys seeking access to these records can request them through the Sheriff's Office following procedures established under Oregon Public Records Law.
+A typical arrest record includes personal identifying information, the charges brought, and scheduled court dates, creating a account of the arrest incident.

 Criminal Records